curranvince/OOAD-Projects/Project7/README.md

 Download the .zip for your system (PC/Mac) from the releases section of /OOAD-Projects
 Extract the zip and run the included .exe/.app

+The game is tailored to PC (best performance, no bugs) but available on other platforms:

 Mac Users:
 The game will fail to open initially becuase Apple cannot 'check that theres no malicious content'
 You can go to Security and Privacy to allow the app through anyway